natasaignjatovic05/group-5-imdb-labmt-project/README.md

 This project uses the IMDb Large Movie Review Dataset to study whether review length is associated with differences in lexicon based happiness.
 We extracted review text and metadata from the raw IMDb files, scored each review with the labMT lexicon, and then compared the 1,000 shortest reviews with the 1,000 longest reviews.
 Our goal is not to treat the lexicon as emotional truth, but to test how well it works as a measurement instrument on a new corpus.

+## Research Question

+Do short and long IMDb reviews differ in lexicon based happiness?

 ## Methods

 ### Review length groups